How to Choose a Carhartt Jacket

 Construction & Jobsite Jackets

 It’s hard to beat Carhartt’s Active Jacket (pictured above in the Warmest section) when you’re looking for abrasion-resistant outerwear for the job site.
 The 12-oz firm duck is insanely durable, the adjustable hood fits easily over a hardhat, and the rib-knit waist plays nice with tool belts.
 The loose fit gives you plenty of room to move and/or layer up.
 It’s an all-around workhorse you’ll reach for year after year.
-The women’s washed duck active jacket, also mentioned above, is an updated version of the original.
-It has Cordura®-reinforced sleeve hems, and elbow pleats.

 High Visibility Jackets